medwards1771/medwards1771.github.io/_posts/2024-09-11-understanding-ssh.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```

 Finally, responding "yes" adds the remote server address to your local `ssh-agent`'s list of known hosts and should connect you to the remote server.
-Once you exit and go back to a shell on your local machine, you can verify the remote server address is one of your local `ssh-agent`'s known hosts by looking at the content of `~/.ssh/known_hosts` or running `ssh-add -L`.
+Once you exit the remote server and are back on your local machine, you can verify the remote server is one of your local `ssh-agent`'s known hosts by looking at the content of `~/.ssh/known_hosts` or running `ssh-add -L`.